byzatic/Docker-RaidMetricsPrometheusExporter/README.md

 - **cronExpressionString**: Defines scheduling interval.
 Default: `*/5 * * * * *`
 - **prometheusEndpointURL**: Prometheus-compatible HTTP endpoint.
 Default: `http://0.0.0.0:8080/metrics`
+- **featureFlagCachingCollector**: enables caching mode that refreshes and removes outdated disk metrics to keep only current ones.

+> The featureFlagCachingCollector parameter enables the caching collector mode: when set to true, the exporter maintains a cache of disks and refreshes metrics on each update, removing outdated entries.
+If a disk’s labels (model, deviceName/mount_point) change, the old label set is deleted and replaced with the new one, and if a disk disappears, all its metrics are removed.
+Ensuring that only current and valid metrics are exposed.

 ---